IIITLucknowSWEngg/CSITTeam007/Assignment2/Architecture.md

 <img width="1440" alt="Screenshot 2024-12-03 at 6 44 33 PM" src="https://github.com/user-attachments/assets/c5c8ff92-effb-40d2-b726-9dda1378ee15">

 ### Context Level:
 This is depicted in the diagram.
-It illustrates the Zomato Clone Platform as the central system interacting with various external actors and systems:
+It illustrates the Zomato Platform as the central system interacting with various external actors and systems:
 #### Primary Actors:
 Customers, Restaurant Owners, Delivery Partners, and Admins interact with the platform for different functionalities like browsing, managing menus, and delivery.
 #### External Systems: